microsoft/onefuzz/docs/declarative-templates.md

 ```

 ## Allowed Data Types
-As of right now, the data types allowed in configuring arbitrary components in the JobTemplate are:
+The data types allowed in configuring arbitrary components in the JobTemplate are:

-* bool
+* `bool`
-* int
+* `int`
-* str
+* `str`
-* Dict\[str, str\]
+* `Dict[str, str]`
-* List\[str\]
+* `List[str]`

 ## Referring to Tasks

-The mechanism to refer to pre-existing tasks, such as how `libfuzzer_crash_report` requires `libfuzzer_fuzz` as a prerequisite, is done via specifying the prerequisite task_id.
+In existing procedural templates, some tasks require that other tasks are
+running before they may be scheduled.
+For example, in the `libfuzzer`
+procedural template, the `libfuzzer_crash_report` task has a `libfuzzer_fuzz`
+task prerequisite.
+This is specified via the prerequisite's `task_id`, which is
+a random server-assigned UUID.

+In procedural templates, the dependency task is simply created before its
+dependent.

-To support such a reference in `OnefuzzTemplate`, specify the prerequisite TASK by the `u128` representation index in to the list of tasks.
-Example, to refer to the first task, use:
+To support such a reference in `OnefuzzTemplate`, specify the prerequisite task
+by the `u128` representation index in to the list of tasks.
+Example, to refer
+to the first task, use:

 ```python
 TaskConfig(